 As can be read in the Regulation of the Prime Minister of 9 December 2008 on the assignment of activities with ISIC or NICE codes to the Polish Classification of Activities, resulting from Annex IV to Directive 2005/36/EC of the European Parliament and of the Council of 7 September 2005 on the recognition of professional qualifications, in the field of:

-- manufacture of: lifting equipment, grippers, radiators and central heating boilers
+- manufacturing: lifting equipment, grippers, radiators and central heating boilers;

-- metal structures and parts thereof, tubes, pipes, hollow sections and fittings of steel
+- metal structures and their parts, pipes, tubes, hollow sections and fittings in steel;

 What is the procedure like in practice?

 The procedure begins with the submission of an application for recognition of qualifications - the template can be found in the Regulation of the Minister of Science and Higher Education of 16 November 2016 on professional qualifications to practice a regulated profession or to undertake or carry out regulated activities in the Republic of Poland.
 The application should be submitted in Polish.
 The fee is 35% of the minimum wage.

 As of 1 January 2021, qualifications obtained in the UK are no longer EU qualifications.
 Which means that from 2021 they will not be recognised elsewhere.
 Certificates issued in Poland are valid within the territory of the Republic of Poland, as well as within the European Union, the Swiss Confederation and the member states of the European Free Trade Agreement, Directive 2005/36/EC of 7 September 2005 on the recognition of professional qualifications applies.
 Outside Poland, the national regulations of the country concerned apply, so it is advisable to seek detailed advice from the contact points.